God's love in creation

-Some of you are not familiar with King David.
-King David reigned as King in Israel around 1000 B.C.
+King David wrote many of the Psalms which are Hebrew poetry and were often used as songs of worship.
+Here is some information about King David: He reigned as King in Israel around 1000 B.C.
 He was Israel's most famous king and is called a man after God's own heart.
-King David wrote many of the Psalms.
-The Psalms are Hebrew poetry and were often used as songs of worship.
 David was a man who truly enjoyed God.
 He would lift his voice in song to worship Him because he knew God loved him and he loved God.
 When you are feeling down and out, it's always a good idea to read a Psalm or two.

-Psalm 139 tells us that God made us wonderfully, which means we are amazingly constructed!
+Psalm 139:14 tells us that God made us wonderfully, which means distinct, set apart, different, and yes, wonderful.
+We are so wonderfully constructed by God; we are His special creation.
 As I look in the mirror or make a foolish comment, I certainly don't think of myself as amazingly put together.
-Yet the truth is, whether or not we think or feel we are God's amazing creation, we are!
+Yet the truth is, whether or not we think or feel we are God's wonderful creation, we are!

-God's Word even says God made us fearfully which means He made us awesomely.
+God's Word even says God made us fearfully which means to fear, to respect, to reverence, and also to be awesome.
+He made us awesomely.
 Do you think or feel awesome?
 I don't most the time, but God thinks I am, so I am!
 I do believe God thinks of us as His beloved wonder women (excuse my modernization).
 Psalm 139:14 says,

 I will give thanks to Thee, for I am fearfully and wonderfully made; Wonderful are Thy works, And my soul knows it very well.
 NASB®